-When it comes to noise cancellation, the Elite 85ts come with Jabra’s “Advanced” ANC.
+When it comes to noise cancellation, the Elite 85t comes with Jabra’s “Advanced” ANC.
 This is a type of active noise cancellation for earbuds that use non-sealing ear tips.
-In contrast, the Elite 65ts do not have ANC, however, they do come with ear tips that seal the ear canal for passive noise isolation.
+In contrast, the Elite 65t does not have ANC, however, it does come with ear tips that seal the ear canal for passive noise isolation.

 Both earbuds feature HearThrough, a sound mode that is similar to Apple’s transparency mode and Plantronics’ Ambient Aware.
 If this feature is in use, you can hear your surroundings very well, perfect if you are exercising outdoors.

 The Jabra Elite 85t earbuds have a significantly longer battery life.

 Battery life for the Elite 85t is up to 5.5 hours when ANC is on and up to 7 hours without.
 The charging case provides 20 more hours with ANC on and 24 hours without.

 In comparison, the Elite 65t’s battery life is up to 5 hours.
 The case gives you 10 more hours.
 Looking at the numbers, the Elite 85t has a better battery life.
 Both of these earbuds also feature a quick charge of 15 minutes for an hour of audio playback.